the-moisrex/webpp/README.md

 ### Examples
 In the `examples` directory you can find examples.
 That's not much but it'll give you they high level viewpoint.
-Take a look at them and you can be sure that we'll try to write tests for all of them; so if you read tests, you'll learn even more about the project.
+Take a look at them, and you can be sure that we'll try to write tests for all of them; so if you read tests, you'll learn even more about the project.

 ### Benchmarks
 Benchmarks are done for us developers so we know which tool/class/implementation/library/framework/solution that we choose is the best.
-Currently we are using Googles' mini-benchmark library for this purpose.
+Currently, we are using Googles' mini-benchmark library for this purpose.

 ### Documentation
 We don't have a documentation/tutorial/guide at this point.
 You can help us write one.
 We're just too busy writing the code that we don't have much time writing documentations at this point.
 But you can be sure from the point that this project becomes production-ready, we'll have documentations.

 ### Build